AZapata27/AZapata27/README.md

 ## About me

 - Senior FullStack Developer with 7+ years of experience
-- I have knowledge of software architecture, clean code, best practices and design patterns, implemented in projects with great scalability.
+- Software architecture, clean code, best practices and design patterns, implemented in projects with great scalability.
 - :technologist: **Currently working on** `Java | Golang | NodeJs Backend | KAFKA, RabbitMQ` **&** `Angular | React Frontend`
 - You can visit [My Website](https://www.andres-zapata.dev/) for some frontend and backend knowledge
 - **Lets talk** [Linkedin](https://www.linkedin.com/in/andres-zapata-aristizabal/)
-- `"Never Stop Learning Because Life Never Stops Teaching "`

 <br>